equinixmetal-helm/charts/README.md

 # Equinix Metal helm charts

-This repo facilitates the import of helm charts from equinixmetal-helm.github.io
+This repo facilitates the import of helm charts from equinixmetal-helm.github.io at [`helm.equinixmetal.com`](https://github.com/equinixmetal-helm/charts/tree/gh-pages)

 ## Adding new projects